rdinch/MathResourceStudio-Help/docs/exercise-sets/Geometry/volume.md

 The values used for the shapes calculations can include decimal or common fractions, or be set to None so that only whole numbers are used.

+!!! note
-NOTE: Triangular prisms will necessarily almost always have fractional values for hypotenuse sides.
+    Triangular prisms will necessarily almost always have fractional values for hypotenuse sides.

 Select the measurement units